mwstobo/dota-to-sqlite/README.md

 **matches**

 The matches table holds data specific to each match.
-Things like match id, start time, when first blood happened, etc. It also holds a list of account ids showing which players where a part of the match.
-If fewer than 10 players were part of the match, the account id field will be filled with a 0.
+Things like match id, start time, when first blood happened, etc.

 **players**